seynax/Onsiea/README.md

  (help for creating and filling buffers under LWJGL)
 - FileUtils (read the content of a file and receive a String, or a List <String>)
 - ...

+### Game

+the "game" part is there to test the engine, this part is not part of the engine.
+It presents some examples of engine use.
+There can be multiple games.